-At John Lynch & Associates, our goal is to optimize your operation, workflows, and productivity, which is why we take the training of your staff so seriously and have developed systems for maximizing the efficiency of your staff's training.
+At John Lynch & Associates, our goal is to optimize your operation, workflows, and productivity.
+This is why we take training seriously and developed systems for maximizing the efficiency of your staff's training.

 Test, Test, and Test Again

 While your organization's team members are being trained on the new EHR system, it can be extremely beneficial to utilize real-world scenarios to simultaneously test your new EHR systems and to ensure correct meaningful use of the tool.